 And how fun that here comes the donkey analogy again.
-I smiled when Jesus brought out the donkey comparison, even though the guests remained silent about this newest violation of the Sabbath rule—- although, in this new analogy, the poor animal had fallen into a pit. 🙂
+I smiled when Jesus brought out the donkey comparison even though the guests remained silent about this newest violation of the Sabbath rule—- although, in this new analogy, the poor animal had fallen into a pit. 🙂

 Seeing how they put themselves ahead of others by choosing the best seats at the table, he explained how to really gain the respect of the host and the other guests.
-Show respect; give honour to the others.
+Show respect!
+Give honour to the others.
 “For he who exalts himself will be humbled, and he who humbles himself will be exalted,” (vs 11).
 That might not be the cultural norm, but it is the Kingdom way.

 Was it just me, or did you at this point think about Peter?
 Peter, who wanted to be all in—-who thought he was; Peter, who soon after this was going to deny he even knew Jesus.

-Aren’t we encouraged when we recall Jesus’ loving response to Peter after Peter’s faith was tried and found wanting?
+Aren’t we encouraged when we recall Jesus’ loving response to Peter after Peter’s faith and, perhaps, his love were both tried and found wanting?
 After his resurrection, Jesus told the women at the tomb, “Go tell my disciples, and Peter….”

-Aren’t we all thankful?
+Aren’t we thankful?